lucidlayer/traceform/blog/2025-04-16-traceform-the-road-ahead.md

 *April 16, 2025*

-Yesterday we introduced Traceform, our solution for connecting your code to your interface in real-time.
-The response has been tremendous – we've seen over 1,500 downloads in just 24 hours, and the feedback is already shaping our roadmap in meaningful ways.
+Yesterday we introduced Traceform, our solution for connecting your code to your interface in real time.

 ## First Day Insights